 - If you just installed Firewalla, it may take up to 1 hour to have the DDNS entry propagated.
 If you set up Firewalla VPN within 1 hour of the first power-up of the unit, please wait a bit.

-Check 1: Running in Simple mode
+Check 1: Simple mode only

-If you have problems with port forwarding in simple mode, try this:
+If you have problems with port forwarding when Firewalla is in Simple mode, try this:

 - Turn off global monitoring on Firewalla: https://help.firewalla.com/hc/en-us/articles/360008407613-Turn-on-off-Monitoring

-- Reboot your router
+- Reboot your router.

 - Try again and see if the VPN works.

-- If works, turn back on global monitoring on Firewalla
+- If works, turn back on global monitoring on Firewalla.

-Check 2: Do you have Public IP
+Check 2: Do you have Public IP?

 1. Login to the router that the Firewalla is plugged in and look at the "WAN IP address" field.

-2. Go to myip.com and compare that with (1)
+2. Go to myip.com and compare that with (1).

-Check 3: Are you under double NAT
+Check 3: Are you under double NAT?

 How do you know if you have double NAT?